google/truth/comparison.md

 away from using it unless they mean to test reference equality.

 Under Truth, `assertThat(listOfStrings).doesNotContain(integer)` passes, even though your test is probably buggy.
 Under AssertJ, it doesn't compile.
+(Truth's looser types are [occasionally useful][`CollectionIncompatibleType`], but they may be more trouble than they're worth.)
 We plan to add static analysis to [Error Prone] to catch such bugs.

 ### Conditions